Discover the Real Story of Santa Fe

 Discover the Origins of the World-Famous Santa Fe Look

-Santa Fe’s distinctive architectural style is recognized around the world — but few visitors understand how it evolved.
+Santa Fe’s distinctive architectural style is recognized around the world — yet few visitors understand how it evolved.

-On this in-depth walking tour, you’ll explore the roots of the iconic “Santa Fe Style,” tracing its development from adobe Pueblo structures and Spanish colonial haciendas to Territorial details inspired by the Santa Fe Trail — and finally to the celebrated Spanish-Pueblo Revival architecture that defines the city today.
+On this in-depth walking tour, you’ll trace the origins of the iconic “Santa Fe Style,” from Pueblo adobe traditions and Spanish colonial haciendas to Territorial influences — and ultimately the Spanish-Pueblo Revival that defines the city today.

 • Examine adobe construction techniques rooted in Pueblo traditions

-• Identify Territorial-era brick coping and architectural accents
+• Identify Territorial-era brick coping and architectural details

 • Understand the late 19th-century shift toward Neo-classical styles

-• Explore how Santa Fe consciously reinvented itself in the early 20th century
+• Explore how Santa Fe reinvented itself in the early 20th century

-• Discover why the Spanish-Pueblo Revival became the city’s defining identityThe 2.5-hour tour explores exterior details throughout the Historic Downtown District and includes select interior glimpses, such as:
+• Discover why Spanish-Pueblo Revival became the city’s defining lookThe tour explores exterior details throughout the Historic Downtown District, with select interior glimpses including:

 • A classic Harvey House hotel